-*Decade Series focuses on each decade, detailing the events, people, art, sports, science, etc. that occurred during that time period in the U.S. and Canada.
-We have access to the 1950's, 1960's, 1970's, and 1980's.
+Focuses on each decade, detailing the events, people, art, sports, science, etc. that occurred during that time period in the U.S. and Canada.
+We have access to the 1950s, 1960s, 1970s, and 1980s.

 Gives access to the Texas collection of fire insurance maps that chart the growth of Texas cities, from the late 1800s through the mid 1900s.

 A full-text collection of family and local histories.

-Gale Virtual Reference Library - Access the content of reference books electronically, anytime, anywhere.
+Gale Virtual Reference Library Access the content of reference books electronically, anytime, anywhere.

 Websites - Primary Sources

 Digital Archives & Collections Database contains a wide variety of images, including historical documents, maps, photographs and artifacts from libraries, archives, museums, and community collections.
 Focuses mainly on events and people in East Texas.

-The University of North Texas' gateway to digitized Texas history materials.
+The Portal to Texas History The University of North Texas' gateway to digitized Texas history materials.
 It contains unique collections from Texas libraries, museums, archives, historical societies, genealogical societies, and private family collections.

 UNT Digital Library Contains materials from the University of North Texas' research, scholarly and creative activities.
 In addition, it showcases content from the UNT Libraries collections.
 Materials include theses, dissertations, artwork, performances, musical scores, journals, government documents, rare books, historical posters, and photographs.

 Websites - Reference

 Handbook of Texas Online A full-text encyclopedia of Texas history, geography, and culture, with articles on people, places, events, historical themes, institutions, etc.

 Lone Star History Links Sponsered by the Texas State Historical Association, this page provides access to important Texas history primary source documents.
 The organization of information is by topic, and includes explanatory notes and annotations.

-The Texas Almanac Online is an electronic version of the Texas Almanac.
+The Texas Almanac The Texas Almanac Online is an electronic version of the Texas Almanac.
 This database provides extensive information about the history, culture, political climate, and geography of the state of Texas.